sixswordstudio/Education/College/0 - January 2025 - Classes/PREP 1300 - Academic Success/ASSIGNMENT - Mapping the Semester/Appendix-II-Priorities-Goal-Setting.md

   - A: It's for sure achieveable,
   - R: I've done it before, so it's realistic.
   - T: Every deadline is an opportunity for me to seize my destiny, own it, and make it mine.
-- SMART goal 3: **To get the most that I can out of this experience as a whole**
+- SMART goal 3: **To get the most that I can out of my educational experience as a whole**
   - S: Sign up to volunteer, or attend events not directly related to academics
   - M: Attend at least 2 events this semester
   - A: It's for sure achievable,